Latest from the Journal

 New card designs…

-Merry-go-round reusable cards have x2 more designs coming out, both featuring beautiful artwork from Shaun Tan.
+Merry-go-round reusable cards have x2 new designs available, both featuring beautiful artwork from Shaun Tan.

 One of the most enjoyable things about Merrygoround has been the opportunity to contact some of our favourite Australian illustrators and have their work appear on the cards.
 It’s lovely to think that each image will go on to brighten the day of a new person as they receive it in the mail :)

 The year kicked off with images from Sydney artist Catherine Nolan and Melbourne based GhostPatrol.
 We’ve had great feedback on both these cards with lots of people sending and receiving Catherine’s ‘Bird of Paradise’ and a couple of Ghostpatrol fans thrilled to hear that they can pick up a Merrygoround card featuring one of his images.